GalMod tutorial

 Mar 2024 release (ver.
 19.04): Delivering up to 1e6 stars in .tgz output format.

 Jun 2024 release (ver.
-19.05): Webpage bug fixed, new read input output, bugs on number of start computed fixed.
+19.05): webpage bug fixed, new input/output reader, bugs on the number of stars computed fixed.